chain-rule/example-forecast/README.md

 ## Usage

-In order to prepare data for training, run
+In order to prepare data for training, update the corresponding [configuration file](/configs/training/preprocessing.json) and run

 ```sh
 make training-preprocessing